 as a zarith.

 far better armed than was the young couple.
-Already the mighty mammoths, bred for
+Already the mighty mammoths,

-could not hope to escape, now turned to face the army of
+that his prey could not hope to escape, now turned to face the army of

 advancing behemoths following its wake.
-Craning its monstrous head back, the zarith bellowed
+Craning its monstrous head back,

+enraged dinosaur.
 Dangar closed his mammoth upon the monster’s other flank.

 The two mammoths raised their massive trunks and trumpeted in answer to